 So before unfolding the secret, let me summarise some basic tips.

 By Air: The nearest airport from Lonavala is Lohegaon airport in Pune, just 53 Km away from this hill station.
 The other option is Mumbai airport which is 63 Km away from Lonavala.

 By Train: Lonavala (LNL) is well connected to all major cities in India through train route.

 By Road: If you are fan of impromptu road trip, you must plan for this picturesque journey to Lonavala from Pune or Mumbai.
 There is sufficient bus services are available for this journey that costs in the range 250-1000 INR/-.
 Or else you can hire private cab to reach Lonavala.
 The price may vary but you should go for a smart negotiation before booking.

 Mark your Calendar: Though many suggest the Monsoon season, June-August to visit Lonavala and Khandala.
 As monsoon rain makes the mountain slopes fresh and green.
 The rolling layers of grey clouds would definitely save you from the beating sun.
 But I would advise schedule your trip in early to mid September.
 Firstly, because you can ditch the crowd of tourists flocking from Mumbai, Pune and surroundings for weekend escape.
 Secondly, Lonavala and Khandala are home to some amazing trekking trails with spectacular view at the top.
 Heavy rain often makes the trekking paths slippery, dirty and sometimes way too dangerous.
-From early to mid September the temperature remains pleasant with occasional rain shower.
+From early to mid September the temperature remains pleasant with occasional rain shower and the valley remains adorned with full blooming.
 The scenic beauty of Sahyadri Ghat won't diminish even slightly.